ds999999/RHObjectiveBeagle/README.md

 ## <a name="load"></a>Loading libBeagle.dylib into an existing process
-Also known as, you're debugging a production build and you want to use Beagle to find instances etc.
+Also known as: You're debugging a production build and you want to use Beagle to find instances etc.

 Well the news is good.
-It's easy to do and should only a few steps!
+It's easy to do and should only take a few steps!
-First you need to locate the apropriate libBeagle.dylib.
-(For iOS targets, you will need `libBeagle-ios.dylib`)
+First you'll need to locate the appropriate libBeagle.dylib.
+(For iOS targets, you will need `libBeagle-ios.dylib`.)
+You can likely just use the pre-built dylib files that are checked into this repo in the `libBeagle` folder.

-You can likely just use the prebuild dylib files that are checked into this repo in the `libBeagle` folder.
+Next, run the below command while attached in lldb.

 ```
 (lldb) expr (void*)dlopen("/path/to/libBeagle.dylib", 0x2);